CogentRoleplayCommunity/FogentRoleplay/src/Magic/Spells/Novice/Hellfire'sRetribution.md

 # Hellfire's Retribution

-You aim your finger, and the creature that harmed you is surrouded in hellfire for an instant.
+You aim your finger, and the creature that harmed you is surrounded in hellfire for an instant.
 The creature must make an acrobatics roll versus your roll.

 ## Info

 Range: Extended

-Engaeable Opponents: 1
+Engageable Opponents: 1

 Penetration: 2